fpereiro/proof/notes.md

    - *machine*: set of m-configurations.
    - *configuration*: current m-configuration + scanned symbol.
    - *automatic machines*: those that rely on the configuration exclusively to guide their next action, without external human choice.
 All the machines in this proof are automatic.
-   - *complete configuration*: current m-configuration + scanned symbol + contents of the entire tape.
+   - *complete configuration*: tape with next m-configuration *before* the scanned symbol
    - *symbols of the first kind*: 0s and 1s.
    - *symbols of the second kind*: symbols other than 0s and 1s.
    - *circular machines*: those that get stuck and don't continue printing 0s and 1s.
 These are the bad ones.